BlockchainCommons/Research/papers/bcr-0006-urtypes.md

 Types specified within this document are specified in [CDDL], the Concise Data Definition Language used as a human-readable notation for CBOR structures.

+### User-Defined Types

+All types with the prefix `x-` are reserved for user-defined UR types.

 ### Registry

 | Type | Description | Definition |